 - Country singer, songwriter, actor

-There is the thrill of body surfing at Hāmoa, snorkeling at Kaihalulu* and the glorious starlit nights or watching the moon rise over the sea.
+There is the thrill of body surfing at Hāmoa, snorkeling at Kaihalulu*, and the glorious starlit nights or watching the moon rise over the sea.

 This is just an overview of Hana, with a couple of brief stops along the way to tantalize you.
 We know you will want to explore more of what is in store for you on The Road to Hana.

 Whether you are going out on the Road to Hana or coming back, flying or driving, there will never be enough time to see all the beauty.
-Which is one more part of the allure of this special place – she always leaves you wanting more.
-More time for one more moon rise, one more fresh coconut, one more beach walk or hike along those stunning coastline trails.
+This is one more part of the allure of this special place – she always leaves you wanting more.
+More time for one more moon rise, one more fresh coconut, one more beach walk, or hike along those stunning coastline trails.
 Or please, just one more swim in the freshwater pool at the bottom of a waterfall.

 Hana beckons us again and again and again.

-Join us next week to discover more of the charms of Hana
+Join us next week to discover more of the charms of Hana.

 GLOSSARY* of Hawaiian Words